May 22, 1997: Apple spins off its Newton division. The new company’s first job? Selling the MessagePad 2000 PDA.

 “Over the past year, we have seen the Newton Systems Group launch compelling products based on the Newton operating system,” said Apple CEO Gil Amelio at the time.
 “We believe that the time is right to establish the group as a focused entity.
 This decision allows the new subsidiary to pursue its business and create the marketing and operating strategies it needs to succeed.”

-Alongside Benett as COO (no CEO was ever named), Apple transferred 130 employees to work at Newton Inc. It soon received its own logo and board of directors.
-The new company began the process of moving into its own offices in Santa Clara, California.
+Alongside Benett as COO (no CEO was ever named), Apple transferred 130 employees to work at Newton Inc. The new company soon received its own logo and board of directors, and began the process of moving into its own offices in Santa Clara, California.

 In a May 22 press release, Apple said it expected the full transition to be completed by June 30, 1997.
 Since Apple remained in the red, the plan was to solicit additional investment in Newton Inc. Then, the standalone company would go public within two years.

 Newton spinoff is beginning of the end for MessagePad

 Sadly, things didn’t turn out quite like this.
 Although the Newton spinoff company released one new product (late-1997’s Newton MessagePad 2100), this turned out to be the end of the line.
 With Jobs back running Apple and Amelio out the door, Apple shut down work on the Newton in early 1998.

-“This decision is consistent with our strategy to focus all our software development resources on extending the Macintosh operating system,” Jobs said at the time.
+“This decision is consistent with our strategy to focus all our software development resources on extending the Macintosh operating system,” Jobs said in a statement at the time.
 “To realize our ambitious plans we must focus all of our efforts in one direction.”

 By this point, just 30 of the 130 employees who moved over to Newton Inc. remained.
-The others moved over to another top-secret Apple product, which turned out to be the eMate 300-style first-generation iBook.
+The others moved over to another top-secret Apple product, which turned out to be the first-generation iBook (which looked a lot like the eMate 300).

 Steve Jobs and the Newton